yongdd/langevin-fts/README.md

 #### General Branched Polymers
   1. Whenever you add a new polymer molecule, `depth first search` is performed to check whether a given polymer graph contains a cycle or isolated points.
-  2. In order to avoid redundant calculation of the partial partition functions of side chains and branches, the `dynamic programming` approach of the computer science is adopted.
-The partial partition functions of simplest side chains are first solved.
-Using these solutions, then the partial partition functions of more complex branches are calculated.
-The second step is repeated up to the most complex branches in a bottom-up fashion.
+  2. In order to avoid redundant calculation of the partial partition functions of side chains and branches, a bottom-up `dynamic programming` approach is adopted.
+The partial partition functions of simplest side chains are first computed.
+Then, using these solutions, the partial partition functions of more complex branches are calculated.
+The second step is repeated up to the most complex branches.
-  3. The duplicated calculations of the sub branches are avoided by uniquely representing the same branches as a unique string key.
-Branches connected in each block are expressed as a recursively sorted string key.
+  3. The duplicated calculations of the branches are avoided by uniquely representing the same branches as a unique string key.
+Sub branches connected in each block are expressed as a recursively sorted string key.
+     + Example 1: Mixture of short and long A homopolymers with segment numbers of 4 and 6, respectively.
+It is not necessary to separately compute the partial partition functions of shorter A homopolymer.
+Thus, the unique keys and corresponding the maximum segment numbers are:
+        ```Python
+        ["A":6]  # from q["A0"](r) to q["A6"](r) (continuous chain)
+        ```
+     + Example 2: 3-arm star A homopolymer.
+Each arm is composed of 4 A segments.
+It is only necessary to compute the partial partition functions for one arm.
+Braces `( )` indicates the dependencies.
+        ```Python
+        ["A":4]        # from q["A0"](r) to q["A6"](r)
+        ["(A4A4)A":4]  # from q["(A4A4)A0"](r) to q["(A4A4)A4"](r)
+        ```
+     + Example 3: Mixture of A homopolymers and symmetric ABA triblock copolymers.
+The A homopolymer is composed of 6 A segments.
+In the ABA triblock, 4 A, 5 B and 4 A segments are linearly connected.
+        ```Python
+        ["A":6]
+        ["(A4)B":5]
+        ["((A4)B5)A":4]
+        ```
-  4. In the Python library, all polymers including linear polymers are considered as general branched polymers.
+  5. In the Python library, all polymers including linear polymers are considered as general branched polymers.

+#### Scheduling Tasks for the Parallel Computations
+  1. If one partial partition function is independent of the other partial partition function.
+They can be computed in parallel.
+For instance, the partial partition function and the complementary partial partition function of AB diblock copolymers can be computed in parallel.
+However, the scheduling for a mixture of arbitrary acyclic branched polymers is a complex problem.
+This library uses a simple `greedy algorithm`.
+Among the unique keys, find one whose dependencies will be resolved first and put it into a stream (CPU core for CPU version or cuFFT batch for CUDA version) scheduler that will finish the previous computations first.
+Repeat this process until there are no unique keys left.
+  2. Whenever partial partition function computations of one unique key is finished or new key is inserted, it is necessary to pause the computation, and redistribute the jobs to the streams.
+The number of active streams can be varying during the computations.
+  3. This approach is heuristic and is not guaranteed to minimize the makespan.
+As far as I know, scheduling tasks to minimize the makespan is an NP-hard problem.
+  4. The CPU version uses up to 8 and 4 CPUs for the continuous and discrete chain models, respectively.
+The CUDA version uses batched cuFFT with a maximum batch size of 2.

 #### Anderson Mixing
   It is necessary to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copies.